Close

 Specialized Categories

-Each visa type requires specific documentation, with processing times varying from standard 10-day periods to expedited 3-day services for urgent travel needs.
+Each visa type requires specific documentation, with processing times varying from standard 5-10 business day periods to expedited services for urgent travel needs.
+Work visas typically require employer sponsorship and authorization from the General Coordination of Immigration before visa issuance.

 04